2017 event now over, but don’t miss out on next year - pre-order the brochure here

 - Get to grips with the many potential applications of SMRs and Advanced Reactors, offering alternative revenue streams besides electricity generation and allowing operators to combat fluctuating market prices.

-Why the International SMR and Advanced Reactor Summit 2017?
+Just some highlights from the International SMR and Advanced Reactor Summit 2017

 Hours of Networking Opportunities